Economics

 The Economics faculty members are actively involved in research in many fields of theoretical and applied economics.
 These include the Economies of China and East Asia; Singapore and ASEAN Economies; Financial Economics; Population; Labour Economics; Industrial Relations; Public Sector Economics; Health and the Ageing Population; Game Theory; Urban Economics; Environmental Economics; and many other areas of Economics.

-Economic Growth Center
+Economic Growth Centre

-The Economic Growth Centre (EGC) was founded by Emeritus Professor of Economics Lim Chong Yah, set up by the Division of Economics, and launched in 2005 by the NTU President Dr. SU Guaning.
-Envisioning to advance research in applied economics and to train the next generation of economic policy researchers who specialize in Singapore and [Asian Pacific] Economy as well as future Asia Pacific leaders, EGC has organized [386] seminars, offered platform for academic exchange by hosting [30] scholars, and published [109] working papers over the past 12 years.
+The Economic Growth Centre (EGC) was founded by Emeritus Professor of Economics Lim Chong Yah, set up by the Division of Economics, and launched in 2005 by NTU President Dr SU Guaning.
+Envisioning to advance research in applied economics and train the next generation of economic policy researchers who specialize in Singapore and [Asian Pacific] Economy as well as future Asia Pacific leaders, EGC has organized [386] seminars, offered a platform for academic exchange by hosting [30] scholars, and published [109] working papers over the past 12 years.